adhanot/shutter/README.md

 # Shutter

 shutter is a RESTful API to control my home Shutters.
 I use it with alexa.
+I can open, close and stop every shutter.

 It use go-swagger (https://goswagger.io/), ENT Framework (https://entgo.io/) and JWT (https://github.com/dgrijalva/jwt-go).